YuDongPan/Github_Recommendation/README.md

 * Based on different requirements, we provide four types of data for users to process:`users`,`projects`,`data_demo`,`data_clean`
     - `users`: User information table, include the mapping relationship between index and username
     - `projects`:Project information table, use three fileds('name', 'star', 'fork') to depict projects
-    - `data_demo`:A small data set for users to do pre experiments,include 3000 users, 182404 projects, 929489 records totally.
+    - `data_demo`:A small dataset for users to do pre experiments,include 3000 users, 182404 projects, 929489 records totally.
-    - `data_clean`: Projects with no more than 10 stars are filtered in the `data_raw`, include 70129 users, 271530 projects, 21775242 records totally.
+    - `data_clean`: A Medium scale dataset for users to do online test, include 70129 users, 271530 projects, 21775242 records totally.

 ## Baseline Algorithm
 * User-based Collaborative Filtering